pka/farewell-web-mercator/slides.md

 # Web mapping

-Equal Earth already in widespread use by cartographers
+Equal Earth already in use
+by cartographers

+. . .

 Limitations: